safdar-azeem/vue-ssr-lite/README.md

 | `onMetrics`                | Render metrics callback                         |
 | `renderError`              | Custom render-error response                    |

 Only requests that reach Vue SSR consume this capacity.
-Cache hits, SPA HTML, custom endpoints, health/readiness checks, Vite responses, and production assets bypass it.
+Cache hits, SPA HTML, server routes, legacy endpoints, health/readiness checks, Vite responses, and production assets bypass it.
 When both limits are full, the server returns `503 Service Unavailable`; queue time remains part of `requestTimeoutMs`.
 Set `maxQueuedSsrRequests: 0` to reject immediately whenever all active slots are occupied.

 `PORT` overrides the configured port.
 A non-empty `HOST` overrides the configured bind host; whitespace-only `HOST` is ignored.